 Training and Science Communication Workshop

-The Nanotechnology Public Engagement Programme invites researchers and scientists from MINTEK/NIC to participate in the science communication workshop and training to facilitate the nanotechnology facility tour to be held on the 29 September 2017 at MINTEK NIC, Randburg.
+The Nanotechnology Public Engagement Programme invites researchers and scientists from the University of the Free State to participate in the Science Communication Workshop and Training session to facilitate the Nanotechnology Facility Tour to be held on the 20 September 2017 at UFS.

-The main aim of the training will be to equip researchers and scientists with the skills required to communicate the nanotechnology research at MINTEK/NIC to the industry, media, academia, learners and educators.
+The main aim of the training will be to equip researchers and scientists with the skills required to communicate the nanotechnology research at the University’s Physics and Astronomy Department to the industry, media, academia, learners and educators.
 Equipped with these skills, researchers and scientists will be in a position to effectively facilitate the facility tours with the target audiences.
 This will contribute to the following overall objectives:

 - Raising awareness of nanotechnology research undertaken at the centre by reaching diverse audiences in an accessible way.

-- Creating opportunities for collaboration between nanotechnology centres by connecting researchers and with industry.
+- Creating opportunities for collaboration among nanotechnology centres and industry.

-- Stimulating interest in nanotechnology as a career by creating opportunities for learners and educators to understand nanotechnology and meet scientists and researchers.
+- Stimulating interest in nanotechnology as a career by creating opportunities for learners and educators to understand nanotechnology and to meet the scientists and researchers making a difference in this exciting field.

 The training will also highlight opportunities where researchers and scientists can collaborate with NRF, SAASTA and the sector to support public awareness of nanotechnology and further improve their science communication skills.
 The training will include the following important elements or modules: